Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Must be employed.
 Pay advance apps give you an advance on your paycheque, so you need to be employed to qualify.

 - Limited loan amount.
-The amount you can borrow is typically based on the money you’ve already earned — usually no more than $500 per pay period.
+The amount you can borrow is may be based on the money you’ve already earned — usually no more than $1,500 per pay period.

-Am I eligible to use a pay advance app?
+Am I eligible to use an advance pay app?

-Eligibility criteria vary between providers, but there are a few basic requirements you need to meet:
+Eligibility criteria varies between providers, but there are a few basic requirements you need to meet:

 - Be gainfully employed